platform-engineering-labs/formae-plugin-template/README.md

 # Formae Plugin Template

-Template repository for creating Formae resource plugins.
+Template repository for creating formae resource plugins.

 > **Note:** Don't use GitHub's "Use this template" button.
 Instead, use the Formae CLI
 > which will prompt for your plugin details and set everything up correctly: